Contact

 Staff at the Geochemical laboratory

-We are responsible for the water chemistry part of the national fresh water quality monitoring program on behalf of the Swedish Agency for Marine and Water Management.
-Chemical analyses for the program are made by our accredited laboratory.
+We monitor the effects of changes in environmental impact and environmental measures to provide a basis for cost-effective environmental management.
+We are responsible for the water chemistry parts of the national environmental monitoring programmes of water quality on behalf of the Swedish Agency for Marine and Water Management.
+This includes River outlets, Trend watercourses, Trend lakes and Cyclically low-intensity monitored lakes.
+The analyses are performed by our accredited water chemistry laboratory.